Privacy Policy

 When SSL or TLS encryption is enabled, the data you transmit to us cannot be read by third parties.

 You can send us an email via the “Contact” page on our website.
-The data you provide (your email address, phone number if applicable, and your name) will be stored solely for the purpose of processing and documenting your inquiry.
-This data will only be shared if necessary to process your inquiry.
-This data will not be shared with third parties for advertising purposes.
+The information you provide (your email address, phone number if applicable, and your name) will be stored solely for the purpose of processing and documenting your inquiry.
+This information will only be shared if necessary to process your inquiry.
+This information will not be shared with third parties for marketing purposes.

-The legal basis for processing this data is our legitimate interest in responding to your inquiry pursuant to Art.
-6(1)(f) GDPR.
-If your contact is aimed at concluding a contract, Art.
-6(1)(b) GDPR serves as an additional legal basis for processing.
+The legal basis for processing this data is our legitimate interest in responding to your inquiry pursuant to Article 6(1)(f) of the GDPR.
+If your contact is aimed at entering into a contract, Article 6(1)(b) of the GDPR serves as an additional legal basis for the processing.

 We use the web analytics tool “Matomo” to tailor our websites to user needs.
 Matomo creates usage profiles based on fingerprints (including the hash value of the operating system, browser, browser plugins, anonymized IP address, and browser language).
 No cookies are set.
 This allows us to recognize returning visitors and count them as such.